0x4248/Shell/README.md

 ## ✅ OS Support

-Linux is fully supported.
-MacOS and Windows may work but are not fully tested.
+Linux and MacOS are supported.
+Windows is not supported.

 ## 📝 Licence